sh13y/FM-Radio-Ceylon/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the WTFPL License - see the LICENSE file for details.
 (Free like the breeze at Galle Face Green 🌊)

 ## Credits